nirmitj6/Fwd-Bwd-Prediction/README.md

 # Fwd-Bwd-Prediction
 This is towards a working project on understanding the effect of different training objective on the quality of language generation.
-The project and this file will be updated regularly with new codes.
+The project and this Readme file will be updated regularly with new codes.

 So far, we look at the two training objectives:
 (1) The standard next token prediction with Cross Entropy Loss